Year of Call: 2008

 Banking and Finance Litigation

 Craig has been instructed in a number of leading banking and finance cases, including some of the key cases arising out of the credit crunch.
-These include:
+In addition to the recent cases set out above, these include:

 - UBS v.
 Kommunale Wasserwerke Leipzig (KWL) EWHC 3615 (Comm) – Craig acted for the successful Defendant in a widely reported $350M structured finance dispute involving the Leipzig Water Company (with Tim Lord QC and Simon Salzedo QC).
 KWL obtained rescission of multiple complex interest rate derivatives, following a 13 week trial, on the basis that they had been procured by corrupt intermediaries.
 Craig is now instructed by KWL in response to UBS’s appeal.